ionic-team/ionic-docs/src/content/building/migration.md

 ## RxJS Changes

-Some minor RxJS changes are required due to the change from RxJS v5 to v6.
+Between V3 and V4, RxJS was updated to version 6.
+This changes many of the import paths of operators and core RxJS functions.
 Please see the <a href="https://github.com/ReactiveX/rxjs/blob/master/MIGRATION.md" target="_blank">RxJS Migration Guide</a> for details.

 ## Lifecycle Events